Updated: Sep 2, 2022

 Patrick Ness allows us to glimpse into the lives and hardships of the characters often left behind for the sake of adventure and escapism.
 This story infuses real conversations about mental health with enough humor to keep it from becoming oppressive.
 And with just a little over 300 pages, it’s a light read that I cannot recommend enough.
 If you’re looking for a fresh take on YA with real, respectful conversations about mental health, this is the book for you.

-About the Author: About the Author: EJ’s writing passion is a mix, though most of it is focused on the young adult genre.
+About the author: EJ’s writing passion is a mix, though most of it is focused on the young adult genre.
 She seeks to put her own spin on genres like urban fantasy, slice of life, and classic teen mystery.
 She’s also always eager and ready to talk about writing craft and style, particularly when it comes to point of view.

 When she’s not writing, EJ formulates story ideas while crocheting or taking a walk.
 Even away from her keyboard, she’s always writing.
 Words and language are her passion: her studies of Writing, Communication Studies, and Applied Linguistics would be enough to show for that.
 You can find EJ on Twitter at @andromeda_falls